mayaanne/foundations/sprint-4/kata-files/kata-olympics.md

 ## EVENT 0 - The Warm up
 Create athlete profiles for you and someone else you know and them add them to the athleteArray.
-Each profile should have a name, height, sport, and quote.
+Each profile should have a name, age, sport, and quote.
 You should use object literal notation for this exercise.
 Run the tests to make sure your properties are defined properly.

 ## EVENT 1 - Bulk up
 #### Add properties to objects